 Clear labeling and color-coding of containers and hoses.

-Routine audits and incident reviews.
+Routine audits and event reviews.

 3. Poor Ventilation and Engineering Controls